Between

 studies in information systems and business. the graduate program

-Kemeny when President Carter in 1979 selected him to head the Three
+Kemeny was slated to help teach in the CIS program.
+However, this changed when President Carter in 1979 selected him to head the Three

 Mile Island investigation.